KiCad/kicad-source-mirror/pcbnew/dialogs/panel_setup_rules_help.md

 Includes nested membership.
 <br><br>

-    A.memberOfFootprint('<footprint_reference>')
+    A.memberOfFootprint('<footprint_reference>|<footprint_id>')
-True if `A` is a member of a footprint matching the given reference designator.
-The reference can contain wildcards.
+True if `A` is a member of a footprint matching the given reference designator or footprint ID.
+The parameter can contain wildcards.

+NB: If matching against a footprint ID is desired, the parameter must contain a ':'.
 <br><br>

     A.memberOfSheet('<sheet_path>')